-During recent years, Libya's oil production and Gross Domestic Product improved.
-Nevertheless, the political situation in Libya, compared with last year's situation has not shown any signs of progression but, neither any exacerbating situations.
-Provided that uncertainties are still persistent, the situation in Libya is considered to be relatively unstable at the moment.
-As such, given the aforementioned situation, management have decided to retain last year's country risk premium.
-In the current exercise the country risk premium used was 10.1 % (equivalent to 7.7% post-tax).
-The valuation also assumes a gradual linear reduction in country risk as from 2023 onwards, to settle at pre-tax rate of 4.7% by 2029.
+During the last year, there were no major changes when it comes to the political situation of Libya.
+Provided that uncertainties are still persistent, the situation in Libya is still considered to be relatively unstable at the moment.
+As such, given the aforementioned situation management have decided to slightly increase last year's country risk premium.
+In the current exercise, the country risk premium used was 11.47% (equivalent to 8.72% post-tax (2019: 10.1% equivalent to 7.7% post-tax).
+The valuation also assumes a gradual linear reduction in country risk as from 2023 onwards, to settle at pre-tax rate of 4.7% by 2030.
+In March 2021, Libya's parliament endorsed a new, unified government, and the two previous rival governments agreed to dissolve.
+This transitional government is due to stay in power until the end of 2021, when national presidential and legislative elections will take place.